 A few months back, I was in Indiana for the terrific Gillette to Brett IV conference and there I met Fran Martin.
 Fran mentioned that she was from Vancouver, and I told her how much Joan and I had enjoyed our brief visit there.
 And, because I love bragging, I told her the story of picking up a copy of Starrett’s Banners in the Dawn, inscribed to his mother, Margaret Dennison Starrett.
 Regular readers will recall my telling the story of this successful book hunt a few months back in the article titled “Dear Mother—“

 Fran, who is a leading member of the Stormy Petrels in Vancouver, said she was well aware of Margaret Starrett’s story.
-In face, the Petrels visit her grave once a year.
+In fact, the Petrels visit her grave once a year.
 The group plans a trip to Shannon Falls Provincial Park (about an hour north of Vancouver), which is a local analog to the Reichenbach Falls.
 After a picnic lunch, they head back to town, stopping at Capilano View Cemetery off the Upper Levels Highway to visit the grave of Margaret Dennison Starrett.

 Fran has graciously supplied the image of the grave marker for Starrett’s mother at Capilano View Cemetery.
 Before departing, one of the Petrels will read Starrett’s sonnet “221B”.
 I can’t help but think that Starrett would have been touched by this kind and thoughtful action by those who never knew him or his mother.